pikcube/Pikcube.Common/README.md

 ## How To Use as a Developer

-You can easilly download this from [NuGet](https://www.nuget.org/packages/Pikcube.Common/) as "Pikcube.Common" using your package manager.
+You can easilly download this from [NuGet](https://www.nuget.org/packages/Pikcube.Common/) as "Pikcube.Common" using your IDE's package manager.

 Alternatively, add this line to your `.csproj` file